EssayPublished · 10 min read

 There are gods that should be killed.
 There are idols that should be broken.
 There are religious pictures so crude, cruel, sentimental, manipulative, or childish that rejecting them is not rebellion against truth.
 It is obedience to it.

-That is not a proof of God.
-It is a refusal of the childish target.
-Rejecting a bad picture of God does not answer the question that God-language was trying, however badly, to preserve.
+Rejecting a bad picture of God does not answer the question that religious language is trying, however badly, to preserve.

 What judges judgment?